dgrieser/yaru/CONTRIBUTING.md

 git push --set-upstream origin add-git-workflow
 ```

-Open Yaru GitHub repository page, a link to "Create your Pull request" should appear on the main page
+Open Yarudave GitHub repository page, a link to "Create your Pull request" should appear on the main page